artemnistuley/awesome-prosemirror/README.md

 - [prosemirror-schema-list](https://github.com/ProseMirror/prosemirror-schema-list) - List-related schema elements and commands for ProseMirror

 ## Non-core modules
+- [prosemirror-example-setup](https://github.com/ProseMirror/prosemirror-example-setup) - An example of how to set up a ProseMirror editor
 - [prosemirror-tables](https://github.com/ProseMirror/prosemirror-tables) - Table module for ProseMirror
 - [prosemirror-dropcursor](https://github.com/ProseMirror/prosemirror-dropcursor) - A drop cursor plugin for ProseMirror
 - [prosemirror-changeset](https://github.com/ProseMirror/prosemirror-changeset) - Distills a series of editing steps into deleted and added ranges